whittlem/pycryptobot/README.md

 "--disablelog" argument or "disablelog" config will disable to writing logfile as backwards compatibility.
 If you want to disable logging entirely, you can set "filelog" and "consolelog" to 0.

-"logfile" is overriden by '--logfile' console argument.
+"logfile" is overridden by '--logfile' console argument.
 If '--logfile' used when running bot "logfile": "pycryptobot.log" line in config file will be ignored.

 "fileloglevel" and "consoleloglevel" can get one of 'CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG', 'NOTSET'